Bolton and Leigh Railway: Construction and opening

-The official opening of the completed part of the railway (which the Manchester Guardian Newspaper reported as being from Checkerbent[sic] to the town of Bolton) was witnessed by "an immense concourse of people".
+The official opening of the completed part of the railway (which the Manchester Guardian reported as being from Checkerbent[sic] to the town of Bolton) was witnessed by "an immense concourse of people".
 They saw a procession of a "new locomotive engine made by Messrs.
 R. Stephenson and Co. of Newcastle ... to which were attached six waggons filled with people, and decorated with numerous flags and streamers; then followed a very elegant and commodious coach, intended at some future period to convey passengers on the railway.
 This was filled with ladies amongst whom was Mrs. Hulton.
 Then followed seven other wagons, decorated with flags, and crowded with passengers, including the musicians of the Bolton old band, who occupied the two last waggons, and played a variety of appropriate airs, during the procession".

-The procession started at 1215 with the locomotive drawing the thirteen waggons and the coach from Pendlebury Fold, near Hulton Park, to Top-o'th'-Pike where the stationary engine was situated.
+The procession started at 12.15 pm with the locomotive drawing the thirteen waggons and the coach from Pendlebury Fold, near Hulton Park, to Top o' th' Pike where the stationary engine was situated.
 There were about 150 people on the train which travelled at about 5 mph.
 On reaching the stationary engine the waggons were detached and "Mrs. Hulton, after a short address, baptised the engine by the name of the Lancashire Witch".
 She then presented a garland of flowers to the engineer, who treated it, in the newspapers view, rather unceremoniously by placing it on the furnace-pipe (presumably the chimney) where the flowers soon underwent a lamentable change.